EPW sextics vs EPW cubes: Period domains and period maps

-It remains to observe that the image of $f$ is contained in the EPW cube corresponding to the considered Lagrangian $A_0$.
-We consider (looking at the dual picture) the set of planes disjoint from the Veronese surface $V\subset \PP^5$ that intersect the secant cubic to the Veronese in three lines.
+We claim that the image of $\varphi$ is contained in the EPW cube corresponding to the considered Lagrangian $A_0$.
+Indeed, consider (looking at the dual picture) the set of planes disjoint from the Veronese surface $V\subset \PP^5$ that intersect the secant cubic to the Veronese in three lines.
 Observe that for a fixed plane $U_1\subset G(3,6)$ such lines are contained in three different planes $T_1,T_2,T_3$ tangent to $V$.
 Such planes give points on the EPW cube as the tangent planes to $G(3,6)$ at those points cuts the third Veronese contained in $G(3,6)\subset \PP^{19}$ (of tangent spaces to $V$) in three points.
 Indeed, it is enough to recall that the tangent space at a point $U\subset G(3,6)$ is the set of planes cutting $U$ in a line.
-Thus the points on $V$ corresponding to $T_1,T_2$ and $T_3$ are in the intersection of $T_{U_1}$ and $\PP(A_0)$, so $[U_1]\in D^3_{A_0}$.

-Finally, the EPW cubes have degree $480$, so the image of $\varphi$ cannot be equal to it as it has degree $57$. \end{proof} \begin{rem} One can see that the map $\varphi$ has a base locus being the fourfold of triples mapping to two points through $S\to \PP^2$.
-This is a $\PP^2$ fibration over $S$.
-These base points cannot be eliminated by flops. \end{rem} \begin{rem} One can prove using Macaulay2 that the EPW cube corresponding to $A_0$ is of dimension $6$.
+Thus the points on $V$ corresponding to $T_1,T_2$ and $T_3$ are in the intersection of $T_{U_1}$ and $\PP(A_0)$, so $[U_1]\in D^3_{A_0}$. \end{proof} \begin{rem} Note that an EPW cube has degree $480$, so the image of $\varphi$ cannot be equal to it as it has degree $57$ (from \cite[p.~110]{EB} we have $(2K-D/2)^4=57$).
+Moreover, one can prove using Macaulay2 that the EPW cube corresponding to $A_0$ has dimension $6$ (but we dont know it is reduced).
 The image of $\varphi$ is thus one of its components. \end{rem}